Residential Water Treatment Devices

 - The model or part number of components that must be periodically or routinely replaced to maintain the effectiveness of the device.

 - The maximum and minimum operating temperature of the device in degrees Fahrenheit and degrees Centigrade.

 - The maximum and minimum operating pressure of the device in pounds per square inch and kilograms per square centimeter.

-- A reference to the device's owners' manual for general operation and maintenance requirements and the manufacturer's warranty.
+- The reference to the device's owners' manual for general operation and maintenance requirements and the manufacturer's warranty.
 May also include a link to the manual, if posted online.

 - The label / decal must include the basic language specified in the statute but refer to the website of the State Water Resources Control Board as follows:

 Please refer to the owner’s manual for proper maintenance and operation.
 If this device is not maintained and operated as specified in the owner’s manual, there is a risk of exposure to contaminants.
 For more information, visit the manufacturer’s Internet Web site at Manufacturer’s Internet Web Site or the California State Water Resources Control Board’s Internet Web site at www.waterboards.ca.gov.

 California Residential Water Treatment Devices Registration Program is to register only devices which are designed for treating residential drinking water.